Mechatronics-Intelligence-Lab/Mechatronics-Intelligence-Lab.github.io/people.md

 ### Joining the group

 Students who are interested in our graduate program and Internship are very welcome.
-If you have any questions about admission or research topics, please feel free to contact Professor Youngsun Hong at any time.
+If you have any questions about admission or research topics, please feel free to contact Professor Youngsun Hong at any time.<br>
 You may reach out by phone or email, and we will be happy to provide detailed information.

   </div>